genai-impact/ecologits/docs/tutorial/impacts.md

 The [`Usage`][impacts.modeling.Usage] phase accounts for the environmental impacts while using AI models.
 We report all criteria in addition to direct energy consumption for this phase.

+Note that we use the worldwide average [electricity mix](#electricity-mix) impact factor by default.

 ??? note "Usage model attributes"
     ::: impacts.modeling.Usage
         options: